Chapter 13: Travelers

 “What do these people want?”

-“To be able to live freely without being persecuted by nobles such as the Lord of Lorness.
-At his orders, our land was seized, our farm burned, and your grandparents killed.
+“To be free, without persecution from nobles such as the Lord of Lorness.
+At his orders, our farm was burned and your grandparents killed.
 They would have sold Sarah and me into slavery while illegally demanding payment.
 We had a contract.
 What they did was wrong.”